ChampagneD/Stinky_Adventures/README.md

 Adventure and narrative game about a sheriff deputy who got to choose between multiple game path and who's getting mocked by a cynical and omnipotent narrator

-As a style we used pixel-art : something like this :
+As a style we used pixel-art, something like this :

 ![alt text](http://img1.game-oldies.com/sites/default/files/snaps/nintendo-game-boy-advance/pokemon-emerald-version-usa-europe.png)